robrogers3/Laracastle/readme.md

 ### Requirements

-Laracastle pretty much depends on the [Laravel Auth](https://laravel.com/docs/6.x/authentication).
-On Laravel 6, auth is a separate package.
+Laracastle pretty much depends on the [Laravel Auth](https://laravel.com/docs/6.x/authentication) package.
+On Laravel 6, Auth is a separate package.
 So first install it.

 ```
 composer require laravel/ui --dev